QuantumTux/Effluvia/StarFleetBattles/README.md

 <summary>Skids were introduced in Module R8 as enhancements to Cargo pods carried by freighters (and tugs).</summary>

 ### SFB-Rule-MedicalSkid-By-DavidBank.pdf
-This skid enables a freighter to provide medical services and not just haul cargo.
+New colonies rarely had a lot of doctors, and needed frequent stops by independent freighters.
+This skid enables a freighter to provide medical services and not merely haul cargo.
+Just trust what the medical computer says, and don't ask any of the crew to provide their medical credentials.

 ### SFB-Rule-PointDefenseSkid-By-DavidBank.pdf
 For freighter captains, calling the cops wasn't always an option.
 This skid adds defensive capability to help a ship fend off attacks.